 - (3) Goosehead Financial, LLC has been, and will continue to be, treated as a partnership for U.S. federal and state income tax purposes.
 As such, income generated by Goosehead Financial, LLC will flow through to its partners, including us, and is generally not subject to tax at the Goosehead Financial, LLC level.
-Following the Transactions, we will be subject to U.S. federal income taxes, in addition to state and local income taxes with respect to our allocable share of any taxable income of Goosehead Financial, LLC.
-As a result, the unaudited pro forma consolidated and combined statement of operations reflects adjustments to our income tax expense to reflect an effective income tax rate of %, which was calculated assuming the U.S. federal rates currently in effect and the highest statutory rates apportioned to each applicable state and local jurisdiction. - (4) Upon completion of the Transactions, Goosehead Insurance, Inc. will become the sole managing member of Goosehead Financial, LLC.
+Following this offering, we will be subject to U.S. federal income taxes, in addition to state and local income taxes with respect to our allocable share of any taxable income of Goosehead Financial, LLC.
+As a result, the unaudited pro forma consolidated and combined statement of operations reflects adjustments to our income tax expense to reflect an effective income tax rate of 9.9%, which was calculated assuming the U.S. federal rates currently in effect and the highest statutory rates apportioned to each applicable state and local jurisdiction. - (4) Upon completion of the Transactions, Goosehead Insurance, Inc. will become the sole managing member of Goosehead Financial, LLC.
 Although we will have a minority economic interest in Goosehead Financial, LLC, we will have the sole voting interest in, and control the management of, Goosehead Financial, LLC.
 As a result, we will consolidate the financial results of Goosehead Financial, LLC and will report a non-controlling interest related to the LLC Units held by the Pre-IPO LLC Members on our consolidated statements of operations.
-Following this offering, assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock, Goosehead Insurance, Inc. will own % of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining % of the economic interest of Goosehead Insurance, Inc. If the underwriters exercise their option to purchase additional shares of our Class A common stock in full, Goosehead Insurance, Inc. will own % of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining % of the economic interest of Goosehead Financial, LLC and net income attributable to non-controlling interests would represent % of the income before income taxes of Goosehead Financial, LLC.
+Following this offering, assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock, Goosehead Insurance, Inc. will own 35% of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining 65% of the economic interest of Goosehead Financial, LLC.
+Net income (loss) attributable to non-controlling interests will represent 65% of the income before income taxes of Goosehead Insurance, Inc. will own 37% of the economic interest of Goosehead Insurance, Inc. will own 37% of the economic interest of Goosehead Insurance, Inc. will own 37% of the economic interest of Goosehead Insurance, Inc. Will own 37% of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining 63% of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining 63% of the economic interest of Goosehead Financial, LLC and the Pre-IPO LLC Members will own the remaining 63% of the income before income taxes of Goosehead Financial, LLC and net income (loss) attributable to non-controlling interests would represent 63% of the income before income taxes of Goosehead Financial, LLC and net income (loss) attributable to non-controlling interests would represent 63% of the income before income taxes of Goosehead Financial, LLC.